thismusicdude/openapi-enums/README.md

 };
 ```
 Since there is a `null` value this could also lead to some issues.
 If that is not that easy fixable: maybe the code generator could throw an exception which indicates that there are duplicate values.

+# Experiments with TypeScript Generator

+The TypeScript generator apparently does not compile Case 4.
+It looks like its because of the `null` type, which the compiler cant compile into an enum.